 I never knew I wanted to be a closed caption writer until now.
-I’m didn’t even know this job existed.
-I saw a post about the Stranger Things writers, and how they conveyed through writing the experience and sounds of the show.
-And being a fan of the show (a weird plot set in the 1980s portraying kids in peril? #Winning) I had to read about it.
+I didn’t even know this job existed.
+I read a post about the Stranger Things writers and how they conveyed the experience and sounds of the show through writing.
+Being a fan of the show (a weird plot set in the 1980s portraying kids in peril? #Winning), I had to read about it.

 I never thought about how these super cool writers have to write more than just what is said.
 They have to convey the sound of what is happening around the characters, way beyond the [eerie music plays] and [loud footsteps] basic information.